GameWin221/Gemino/README.md

 - Fully "bindless" and GPU driven - Minimal CPU overhead
 - Good performance for open worlds and indoor scenes
 - Support for most desktop devices
-- Friendly interface that also doesn't take away most of the control

 ## Major Features
 - Indirect draw with compute shader draw call generation (vkCmdDrawInstancedIndirectCount)